Sebastianhju/Runeterra-5e/Runes.md

 Whenever you are bloodied, you gain 3 stacks of regenerataion at the end of your turns.
 The maximum stacks of regeneration is increased to five times your proficiency bonus.

 _Regeneration: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one.
-The maximum amount of regeneration stacks you can have, equals to four times your proficiency bonus._
+The maximum amount of regeneration stacks you can have, equals to three times your proficiency bonus._

 ---